-The typical weather of Mexico varies as you move north toward the United States, West toward to Pacific Ocean, East toward the Caribbean and South toward the Equator.
+The typical weather of Mexico varies as you move north toward the United States, West toward to the Pacific Ocean, East toward the Caribbean and South toward the Equator.
 It is these factors that affect the climate as well as varying elevations across the country.
-Mexico, lying in the middle of Central America and above South America is the most populated Spanish speaking country in the world- home to approximately 108,700,900 people 19,231,800 of these living in and around Mexico City, this country is a country which has a lot to see and experience.
+Mexico, lying in the middle of Central America and above South America is the most populated Spanish speaking country in the world- home to approximately 108,700,900 people 19,231,800 of those living in and around Mexico City, this country is a country which has a lot to see and experience.

 Mexico City, the country's capital, lies in the centre of southern Mexico.
 Mexico City is home to a temperate "high land" climate, which results from its tropical location and its relatively high elevation.
-The south region of greater Mexico City sits at higher altitudes; as a result this part of the city receives greater rainfall and sees a wider range in daily temperatures.
-As you move downward into the valley rainfall decreases and conditions in winter are warmer.
+The south region of greater Mexico City sits at higher altitudes; as a result, this part of the city receives greater rainfall and sees a wider range in daily temperatures.
+As you move down into the valley rainfall decreases and conditions in winter are warmer.
 In Mexico City the average annual temperature varies from approximately 12°C to 16°C, depending primarily on elevation.
-Winter falls from December to February and this is when the lowest temperatures are experiences, reaching as low as -5°C. These chilly climates will often be accompanied by clouds of mist and trivial snow showers.
+Winter falls from December to February and this is when the lowest temperatures are experienced, reaching as low as -5°C. These chilly climates will often be accompanied by clouds of mist and trivial snow showers.
 However, in late spring and throughout summer the city swelters through maximum temperatures up to and above 30°C. This part of Mexico sees most of its precipitation concentrated into the summer months.
 As Mexico City lies at a high altitude, tourists to the city may take a few days to adjust to the lower atmospheric pressure as sudden exertion of energy can often lead to loss of breath, so keep this in mind when visiting and don't panic if you feel slightly off.

 Old Basilica of Guadalupe, Mexico City.

-On the south west coast of Mexico you will find the port city of Acapulco, which is located upon a deep, semi-circular bay.
+On the south-west coast of Mexico, you will find the port city of Acapulco, which is located upon a deep, semi-circular bay.
 Acapulco was built on a narrow strip of low lying ground between the coast and the vast mountain range encircles the bay to the north and to the east.
-Access to Acapulcofrom inland Mexico is through a two kilometre tunnel through the mountains, constructed in the 1990s.
+Access to Acapulco from inland Mexico is through a two-kilometre tunnel through the mountains, constructed in the 1990s.
 A passage (Abra de San Nicolas) was constructed through the mountains that allow cooling sea breezes to reach the city.
-In Acapulco you will find a tropical climate that remains warm year round.
+In Acapulco, you will find a tropical climate that remains warm year round.
 Rainfall occurs mainly in the months of June to August, while "winter" (December- February) is most dry and with plenty of sunshine.

 The Tropic of Cancer effectively divides Mexico into temperate and tropical zones.